 The idea for the Small Business Web began, like many things, with a friendly chat between like-minded folks.

 Outright readied themselves to head to SXSWi in Austin, they began talking about how similar their philosophies were about customer service and making life easier for small business owners.
 Wouldn’t it be great, they thought, if they joined

 Thus, an alliance was formed, a manifesto was written, and the Small Business Web was born.
 With every additional company that joins the Small Business Web, the dream of the original founders expands: one small step for the Internet, one giant

-Today, The Small Business Web is the trade association for cloud-based software for small businesses.
-Nearly 200 companies are working together to make the Open Web the best place to build, find
+Today, The Small Business Web is the trade association for companies selling cloud-based software for small businesses.
+Over 200 member companies are working together to make the Open Web the best place to build, find